Concorde

-Concorde entered service on 21 January of that year with Air France from Paris-Roissy and British Airways from London Heathrow.
+Concorde entered service on 21 January 1976 with Air France from Paris-Roissy and British Airways from London Heathrow.

-Transatlantic flights was the main market, to Washington Dulles from 24 May, and to New York JFK from 17 October 1977.
+Transatlantic flights were the main market, to Washington Dulles from 24 May, and to New York JFK from 17 October 1977.

-Air France and British Airways remained the sole customers with seven airframes each, for a total production of twenty.
+Air France and British Airways remained the sole customers with seven airframes each, for a total production of 20.

 Supersonic flight more than halved travel times, but sonic booms over the ground limited it to transoceanic flights only.

-Its only competitor was the Tupolev Tu-144, carrying passengers from November 1977 until a May 1978 crash, while the larger and faster Boeing 2707 was cancelled in 1971.
+Its only competitor was the Tupolev Tu-144, carrying passengers from November 1977 until a May 1978 crash, while a potential competitor, the Boeing 2707, was cancelled in 1971 before any prototypes were built.

-On 25 July 2000, Air France Flight 4590 crashed shortly after take-off with all 109 occupants and four on ground killed, the only fatal incident involving Concorde.

-Commercial service was suspended until November 2001, and Concorde aircraft were retired in 2003 after 27 years of commercial operations.

-Most aircraft are on display in Europe and America.
+On 25 July 2000, Air France Flight 4590 crashed shortly after take-off with all 109 occupants and four on the ground killed.
+This was the only fatal incident involving Concorde; commercial service was suspended until November 2001.
+The remaining aircraft were retired in 2003, 27 years after commercial operations had begun.
+Eighteen of the 20 aircraft built are preserved and are on display in Europe and North America.

 Development

 Early studies

-The origins of the Concorde project date to the early 1950s, when Arnold Hall, director of the Royal Aircraft Establishment (RAE), asked Morien Morgan to form a committee to study the supersonic transport (SST) concept.
-The group met for the first time in February 1954 and delivered their first report in April 1955.
-At the time it was known that the drag at supersonic speeds was strongly related to the span of the wing.
-This led to the use of short-span, thin trapezoidal wings such as those seen on the control surfaces of many missiles, or in aircraft such as the Lockheed F-104 Starfighter or the Avro 730 that the team studied.
+In the early 1950s, Arnold Hall, director of the Royal Aircraft Establishment (RAE), asked Morien Morgan to form a committee to study supersonic transport (SST).
+The group met in February 1954 and delivered their first report in April 1955.
+Robert T. Jones' work at NACA had demonstrated that the drag at supersonic speeds was strongly related to the span of the wing.
+This led to the use of short-span, thin, trapezoidal wings such as those seen on the control surfaces of many missiles, or aircraft such as the Lockheed F-104 Starfighter interceptor or the planned Avro 730 strategic bomber that the team studied.
 The team outlined a baseline configuration that resembled an enlarged Avro 730.

-This same short span produced very little lift at low speed, which resulted in extremely long take-off runs and high landing speeds.
+This short wingspan produced little lift at low speed, resulting in long take-off runs and high landing speeds.
 In an SST design, this would have required enormous engine power to lift off from existing runways, and to provide the fuel needed, "some horribly large aeroplanes" resulted.
 Based on this, the group considered the concept of an SST infeasible, and instead suggested continued low-level studies into supersonic aerodynamics.